-IPM Pheromones Market Size, Share, Opportunities, And Trends By Product (Pheromones, Aggregation Pheromones, Others), By Function (Mating Disruption, Detection And Monitoring, Mass Trapping), By Mode Of Application (Traps, Prayers, Dispensers), By Crop (Field Crops, Vegetable Crops, Other Crop), And By Geography - Forecasts From 2023 To 2028
+IPM Pheromones Market Size, Share, Opportunities, And Trends By Product (Pheromones, Aggregation Pheromones, Others), By Function (Mating Disruption, Detection And Monitoring, Mass Trapping), By Mode Of Application (Traps, Prayers, Dispensers), By Crop (Field Crops, Vegetable Crops, Others), And By Geography - Forecasts From 2025 To 2030

 • Report Code : KSI061615289

-Integrated Pest Management abbreviated as IPM pheromones are organic chemical compounds used as traps by farmers on insects and other animals to monitor target pests in agriculture or in residential areas which helps in detecting insect infestation on crops.
-They help in the identification and monitoring of pests, decision support, mapping of pest distribution, quarantine inspection, assessment of population dynamics, and scheduling of management operations.
-For instance, the sex pheromone of the tobacco caterpillar is used for monitoring the pest in soybean, castor, and peanut The market for IPM pheromones machine is divided into various segments, including product, function, mode of application, crop, and geographical regions.
-A few examples of commercial IPM pheromones include sex pheromones, aggregation pheromones, alarm pheromones and host marking pheromones.
+Integrated Pest Management (IPM) pheromones are organic chemical compounds used as traps by farmers on insects and other animals to monitor target pests in agriculture or residential areas, which helps detect insect infestation on crops.
+They help identify and monitor pests, provide decision support, map pest distribution, quarantine inspection, assessment of population dynamics, and schedule management operations.
+For instance, the sex pheromone of the tobacco caterpillar is used for monitoring the pest in soybean, castor, and peanut.

-Integrated pest control solutions have undergone significant development as a result of the adverse effects of traditional pesticides on human health, the environment, plants, and animals.
-IPM insect pheromones are a highly effective alternative choice for controlling pests in forests and agriculture.
+Integrated pest control solutions have undergone significant development due to the adverse effects of traditional pesticides on human health, the environment, plants, and animals.
+IPM insect pheromones are a highly effective alternative to controlling pests in forests and agriculture.
 Therefore rising demand for safe and sustainable pest control solutions is one of the key drivers of the global IPM pheromones market.
 The booming population, rising food insecurity, and growing scarcity of fertile farmland and other resources are driving the demand for nutrient-rich, high-yielding crops.
-IPM pheromones are ecologically safe and chemical free which makes them highly suitable to use during organic farming practices.
+IPM pheromones are ecologically safe and chemical-free, which makes them highly suitable for use during organic farming practices.
 Therefore rising trend towards organic farming and growing demand for organic products is also propelling the demand for IPM pheromones during the forecast period.

-However, the high production and maintenance cost of IPM pheromones along with lack of knowledge particularly in emerging economies are likely to obstruct the growth of the global market for IPM pheromones during the projection period.
+However, the high production and maintenance cost of IPM pheromones and the lack of knowledge, particularly in emerging economies, are likely to remain significant challenges.
 Continuous product innovation, launches, and progress in agriculture biotechnology are providing new opportunities for key market players.

-According to Food and Agriculture Organization estimates, 40 percent of the world's crop yield is lost due to pest infestation each year.
-Over US$220 billion worth of crops is lost annually to plant diseases and at least US$70 billion to invasive insects in the global economy.
-The pest population has risen significantly as a result of the usage of conventional pesticides that harm beneficial parasites, disrupt the ecosystem, cause soil pollution, and have a negative impact on the economy.
+According to Food and Agriculture Organization estimates, 40 percent of the world's crop yield is lost yearly due to pest infestation.
+Over US$220 billion worth of crops are lost annually to plant diseases and at least US$70 billion to invasive insects in the global economy.
+The pest population has risen significantly due to the usage of conventional pesticides that harm beneficial parasites, disrupt the ecosystem, cause soil pollution, and negatively impact the economy.
 As a result, the idea of IPM pheromones is quickly being adopted by farmers to address the externalities associated with pesticide use.
 IPM pheromones offer sustainability, maximize benefits, and lowers costs while allowing for safer pest management & control.
 Although many techniques have been used, mass trapping and selectively killing harmful pests using pheromones is undoubtedly one of the most effective methods for pest control.
-Additionally, the use of IPM pheromone traps reduces threats to the environment as well as to human beings.
-Therefore growing demand for safe pest control and management solutions is supporting the global market expansion of IPM pheromones.
+Additionally, using IPM pheromone traps reduces threats to the environment and to human beings.
+Therefore growing demand for safe pest control and management solutions supports the global market expansion of IPM pheromones.

 • By Product